strapi/documentation/docusaurus/docs/dev-docs/plugins/graphql.md

 };
 ```

-Read more about graphql armor on the [dev documentation of armor](https://escape.tech/graphql-armor/docs/getting-started).
+Read more about GraphQL Armor in their [dev documentation](https://escape.tech/graphql-armor/docs/getting-started).

 ### Continuous security testing